the-witch-king/wanikani-mendoukusai-houkoku/README.md

 The report will be saved to a file called `report.csv` by default.

-There are some command line arguments you can use as well:
+CLI Flags:

 ```
 -h,    --help      Get Help
--m, --months Set amount of minimum amount of months since encountering item to include in report (default is 12)
 -o,    --out       Path to save the CSV to
+-k,    --key       Your WaniKani API Key
+-m,    --months    Minimum amount of months since learning an item (default is 12)
 ```

+### Known Issues

+Currently the system does not handle _large_ sets of data well.
+This is related to trying to request _too_ many Subject IDs in the GET params.
+The fix is to split the requests up, but for all my data sets it has worked fine.
+This may happen if you have a _lot_ of items, and set the months threshold too low.